hideyukiinada/ic/README.md

 If you are a photographer, you may have seen AI-enabled auto-classification for tagging a photo when you upload a photo to a stock photo agency.
 If you want to build a basic version of an AI image classification system using the classes contained in pretrained weights, you can do it with very little code.

 I implemented one that classifies a photo into 1000 classes.
-I used ResNet50 as the ML backend with pre-trained weights and used Flask as the web frontend.
+I used Keras's team's implementation of [ResNet50](https://github.com/keras-team/keras-applications/blob/master/keras_applications/resnet50.py) as the ML backend with pre-trained weights and used Flask as the web frontend.
 ResNet50 model with pre-trained weights has 74.9% accuracy according to [a Keras's web page](https://keras.io/applications/) for predicting the top 1 object in a photo.

 To test the performance of the system, I ran sample photos by the system to see how it classifies.
 Please see the result at the end of this article.